Yahoo to spin off Small Business unit with Alibaba stake

+May 3 U.S. health insurer WellCare Health Plans Inc reported a 78 percent surge in quarterly profit, driven by higher enrolments in its Medicaid plans for low-income families.

-Yahoo (YHOO.O) has decided to spin off its Small Business unit as part of the spinoff of its stake in Alibaba Group Holding Ltd (BABA.N).
+Feb 3 Yahoo has decided to spin off its Small Business unit as part of the spinoff of its stake in Alibaba Group Holding Ltd.

 Yahoo Small Business helps small enterprises set up and run their businesses online.